poplatek/payment-methods-book/mobilepay/README.md

 See video: https://www.youtube.com/watch?v=PN8ARuIjbE8

+# Mobile OS Support

+MobilePay is supported on Android and iOS at least in Finland.
+Windows phone support may or may not exist elsewhere.

+# Pricing

+The MobilePay app is free to use at least for now to end-user customers, that is, to the person who installs the MobilePay app to their phone as a private individual.
+Payments vary for business customers depending on the chosen setup and current discounts.

 # QR-codes

 The app user can create their own QR-code via a generator here: https://stadel.dk/MobilePay_QR_kode_generator - however, apparently MobilePay Business version seems to be required.